Mine is a family of carb lovers, and the dinner rolls are always the first thing to go at any meal, holiday or otherwise.

-Since I’m already making mashed potatoes for Thanksgiving dinner, I just make a little extra to use in these dinner rolls.
-They’re also great with sweet potatoes if you feel like switching things up!
+Since I'm often already making mashed potatoes for big family dinners, I just make a little extra to use in these dinner rolls.
+They're also great with sweet potatoes if you feel like switching things up!

 If you are new to bread baking or don't bake very often, this is a good recipe to have in your back pocket.
 The mashed potatoes make the dough very forgiving even if you over-knead or under-knead the dough a little.

 If you don't have leftover mashed potatoes for this recipe, check out these recipes:

 - Perfect Mashed Potatoes

 - Slow Cooker Mashed Potatoes

 - Pressure Cooker Garlic Mashed Potatoes -- just leave out the garlic if you'd prefer not to have that flavor in your dinner rolls

 In the unlikely event that you have leftover rolls after your holiday meal, put them to good use as mini-sandwich sliders the next day!
 You can also use them to make croutons, French Toast Casserole, or a warming bowl of panade (bread soup!).

 You can also freeze the leftover rolls for up to a month.
 Just wrap them tightly in a double layer of foil and slide them into a freezer zip-lock bag.
 Let them thaw on the counter and then warm in a low oven.